-You may have heard of the documentary film “The Principle” written and produced in the US by Rick DeLano, which is to be released in the Spring of 2014.
-It features interviews with a line-up of notable cosmologists including Michio Kaku, Laurence Krauss, and Max Tegmark.
+You may have heard of the documentary film “The Principle” written and produced in the US by Rick deLano, which is to be released in the Spring of 2014.
+It features interviews with a line-up of notable cosmologists including Michio Kaku, Lawrence Krauss, and Max Tegmark.
 Many are big bang cosmologists who support the standard paradigm, whose proponents hold to a worldview which assumes there is no privileged frame of reference in the Universe.
 Others interviewed hold to alternate cosmological worldviews, notably those who hold to the idea that the Earth is in a privileged place in the Universe.

 I am interviewed in the film.

 The producers are supported by a team of Catholic geocentrists, including Robert Sungenis.
 The latter seems to be a self-styled scientist promoting the hypothesis that Galileo got it wrong.1 His and it seems therefore the producer’s worldview not only includes the belief that the Universe was created by God, but also the idea that the planet Earth does not move through space.
 The Earth does not orbit around the Sun after all, in that view.
 They believe the Earth is fixed in space, and, in fact, it is the absolute centre of the Universe.
 This worldview is known as geocentrism, an ideology I absolutely do not hold to, which will become clear below.

 When I agreed to be interviewed for the movie, in which I present the case for a galactocentric universe, I was told that a balanced view would be presented with all worldviews equally represented.
 I was also told that all those being interviewed would be given that assurance.
 The producer told me that they would not use the film to paint the picture of geocentrism alone.
 Unfortunately I have already had one report to the contrary.
 But you be the judge from what follows.